joshr2020/Atlas-Brief/README.md

   - To learn, check out codecademy's short courses on HTML and CSS.

   - For review,  [Mozilla Developer Network](https://developer.mozilla.org/en-US/) is by far the best reference documentation out there.

-- Databases
-	- Codecademy has a short but decent SQL course
-	- Flask and Flask-SQLAlchemy tutorials